CLTS FS Instructions Module 5 - Behaviors

 • Kleptomania is a condition in which a person is compelled to steal things, generally things of little or no value, such as pens, decorative pins, or wall decorations.
 They are often unaware of performing the theft until sometime later.

 • Other (list)—Extreme, atypical behavior that affects the child’s ability to be in a variety of settings because it causes serious problems for others around them.
-This option is reserved for a behavior that meets all of the following characteristics:
+This option is reserved for a behavior that meets both of the following characteristics:

 • Cannot be captured in any of the other behavior options.
-The screener should assure the behavior does not fit under any other category, as behaviors listed under this category are not included in the eligibility calculation.
+The screener should ensure the behavior does not fit under any other category, as behaviors listed under this category are not included in the eligibility calculation.

 • Causes extreme distress or disruption to others.